All Episodes

 I mean, I'm not Jose Padilla here.

-I have I was not apprehended in the act of committing a crime.
+I was not apprehended in the act of committing a crime.

 There was no intelligence on me that I was committing a crime.

-There was just, you know, a bunch of wild accusations that everybody chose to believe because prosecutors say them, and then everything's been based on that.
+There was just, you know, a bunch of wild accusations that everybody chose to believe because prosecutors say them and then everything's been based on that.

-Uh this is this is I don't compare this to the uh uh things that are happening now with our war on terror.
+This is, to compare this to the things that are happening now with our war on terror, this to me is silly.

 This is context is crucial in dealing with what we face.